 Click here: Facebook Group

-The weekly Host Study Guides will be listed here each week 24 hours before the date listed.
+The weekly Host Study Guides will be listed here each Sunday.
 Please click the links below to open the PDFs.

 Growth Group Serve

 Each group will be doing a Group Serve Project during the semester.
 Within your group, please select a date either during or immediately after the semester to serve.
 The purpose of the project is for us to serve others as Christ served the world.
 You have the option to serve in any capacity, including serving as a group at Heritage Church.